 Licensed American and host nation attorneys advise on most areas of civil law, including consumer law issues, contract disputes, landlord/tenant disputes, contract review, bankruptcy and indebtedness, nonsupport, immigration, motor vehicle laws, merchant scams, taxation, separation/divorce, and notarizations.
 In addition:

 • You may obtain a power of attorney, a document that authorizes your agent (the person you name) to act on your behalf.
-You may grant a general power of attorney (allows your agent to act on all matters), a special power of attorney (allows your agent to act only on those matters you listed), or a medical care power of attorney (allows your agent to act only to obtain medical treatment for minor family members).
+You may grant a general power of attorney (allows your agent to act on all matters), a special power of attorney (allows your agent to act only on those matters you listed), or a health care power of attorney (allows your agent to make decisions concerning your care).

 • You may consult with a legal assistance attorney on your estate plan -- the plan that allows you to decide how to transfer your property after your death.
 Your estate includes everything you own when you die (e.g., your house, car, insurance policies, and personal property).
 A will is part of your estate plan.
 If you own some of your property jointly with right of survivorship, that is part of your estate plan.
 Other estate planning documents include advance medical directives and health care powers of attorney.

 • You may draw up a will, the document that determines who will receive your property when you die.
 A will also allow you to name a guardian for your minor children.
 If you die intestate (i.e., without a will), your state of domicile will decide how to divide your property based on its intestacy law.

 We do not advise clients on private commercial business activities, employment-related matters, or lawsuits or claims against the United States Government.
 We do not normally make appearances in civilian courts on behalf of a client.